LAST UPDATED: December 23, 2019

 Install an aftermarket radio and enjoy all of the modern features

-If the radio in your car lacks in features, then it’s time to upgrade your radio with an aftermarket one.
-You can replace your stock radio with one that has all of today’s modern features and capabilities.
-You could buy one that has smartphone connectivity or enables you to listen to satellite radio.
+If the radio in your vehicle lacks features, then it may be time to upgrade it with an aftermarket option.
+You can replace your stock radio with one that has modern features and capabilities.
+You can buy one that has smartphone connectivity or enables you to listen to satellite radio.
 Look for one that will fit into the original stock radio space with minimal effort required at installation.
-Check out these three aftermarket radios and their many features.
+Check out these top aftermarket radios and their many features.

 The biggest problem is the Bluetooth failing after a few months of use.
 If a feature fails, you’ll need to send your unit into Alpine for repair.

 This radio’s features include a CD player, AM/FM tuner, MP3/WMA/AAC, CD-R/RW, and Bluetooth.
 It has a USB port for iPods and phones and easily connects to satellite radio.